Summer & Cinnamon

 Home

-Cream cheese is one of those ingredients that shows up everywhere—from frosting and cheesecakes to dips and baked goods.
-But it’s also one of the most common ingredients people run out of right when they need it.
+Cream cheese is one of those ingredients that's in everything — frosting, cheesecakes, dips, cinnamon rolls, baked dishes — and it's also one of the most common ingredients people realize they're out of right when they need it.
+Standing in the kitchen, recipe halfway done, no cream cheese.

 Jump to: